 If I want to establish a SIG, what do I need to do?

 If you are interested in establishing a UK-SBA SIG, the first step is to find at least five UK-SBA members who are interested in being members of the SIG.
-You must then complete an application, which requires you to outline the goals of your SIG.
+You must then complete the SIG application form, which requires you to outline the goals of your SIG.
 The application will be reviewed by the UK-SBA Board and you’ll receive a letter indicating whether your SIG has been approved.
 If your application is not approved, the UK-SBA will provide guidance on what you need to do to obtain approval.
 There is no deadline for SIG applications.
 However, applications should be received by the 15th of the month preceding the quarterly Board meeting at which you would like your application reviewed.
 Board meetings are held in January, April, July, and October.
 Completed applications should be sent to the Chair of the SIG Committee at:

 Once a SIG application is approved, what does UK-SBA require of SIGs?